 1. Organisational meeting - New York, 3-4 June 2019

 2. First substantive session - New York, 9-13 September 2019

 3. Intersessional meeting with industry and civil society - New York, 2-4 December 2019

 4. Second substantive session - New York, 10-14 Februrary 2020

-Please view this Aide Memoire for full information about civil society accreditation and registration processes to attend the Informal Multi-stakeholder Interssessional consultative meeting in December.
-A new Aide Memoire with greater details for the 2020 sessions wil be posted here as soon as it becomes available.
+Please view this Aide Memoire for full information about civil society accreditation and registration processes to attend the second substantive session in February 2020.

 "Developments in the field of information and telecommunications in the context of international security" (A/RES/73/27)